mkurz/deadbolt-2-guide/04-deadbolt-java-hooks.md

 # Using Deadbolt 2 with Play 2 Java projects

-Deadbolt 2 for Java provides an idiomatic API for dealing with Java controllers and templates rendered from Java controllers in Play 2 applications.
-It takes advantage of the features offered by Play 2 such as access to the HTTP context - vital, of course, for a framework that says it embraces HTTP - to give access to the current request and session, and the annotation-driven interceptor support.
+Deadbolt 2 for Java provides an idiomatic API for dealing with Java controllers and templates rendered from Java controllers in Play applications.
+It takes advantage of the features such as access to the HTTP context - vital, of course, for a framework that says it embraces HTTP - to give access to the current request and session, and the annotation-driven interceptor support.

 ## The Deadbolt Handler
 For any module - or framework - to be useable, it must provide a mechanism by which it can be hooked into your application.
 For Deadbolt, the central hook is the `be.objectify.deadbolt.java.DeadboltHandler` interface.
 The four methods defined by this interface are crucial to Deadbolt - for example, `DeadboltHandler#getSubject` gets the current user (or subject, to use the correct security terminology), whereas `DeadboltHandler#onAccessFailure` is used to generate a response when authorisation fails.